andrewmv/samsung-tv-serial-console/README.md

 The ExLink port doesn't provide any state information about the TV, so it's not possible to assemble a media card - only buttons for basic functions.
 Most functions are idempotent however, so they can be used safely in automations.

+The ExLink port doesn't provide any control over smart TV functionality, such as launching or controlling apps, or interacting with the Home screen.
+It can, however, exit an app or dismiss the home screen by switching to a specific external input.

 ## Hardware

 Ex-Link uses -6V to 6V (12V swing) RS232, so you'll need to connect the UART of an ESPHome compatible target board (such as an ESP8266) to a TTL(3.3V)/RS232 level shifter.